-Thiruvannamalai, named after the deity of Annamalaiyar in Annamalaiyar Temple, is the place visited and witnessed by millions of pilgrims throughout the year and especially during the Karthigai Deepam festival, which is celebrated on the day of full moon between the months, November and December.
+Thiruvannamalai, named after the deity of Anamalaiyar in Anamalaiyar Temple, is the place visited and witnessed by millions of pilgrims throughout the year and especially during the Karthigai Deepan festival, which is celebrated on the day of full moon between the months, November and December.
 The history of this deity destination revolves around the temple and the recorded history dates back to the 9th century.

 Thiruvannamalai is located at the distance of 185 kms from Chennai.
 This pilgrimage center serves as the service and marketing town for the surrounding towns and municipalities.
 The Annamalaiyar Temple is the remarkable landmark of Thiruvannamalai.
 The complex of the temple covers about 25 acres, making it to be one of the major temples in India.
 This temple is one among the Pancha Boota Stalas, in which Lord Shiva has manifested himself as fire.
-Every full moon day is an important day on which millions of pilgrims visit this temple town to worship Annamalaiyar.
+Every full moon day is an important day on which millions of pilgrims visit this temple town to worship Annamalaiyur.
 They circumambulate the bare foot of Annamalai hill.
-Hire a car from Spice Car Rentals in Chennai to reach Thiruvannamalai.

 Moving on to the next notable attractions in and around Thiruvannamalai, Virupaksha Cave, Sathanur Dam, Sathanur Reservoir, Mamara Guhai and Chenji Fort are some of the not to miss places to visit during your visit.